Give it a whirl: SALSA DANCING in Tampa's Ybor City

 Candace Wilson, wearing a purple dress, is ready to rest, heading back to one of the tables lining the walls.

 “He lives to dance,” Wilson, 34, says about her fiancée, Angel Rodriguez, 27, who sports a dapper brimmed hat and had earlier made it all the way through the cha cha lesson without dropping out.
 Rodriguez joins her at the table for a break.

 The couple plans to marry in several months in Puerto Rico and decided to take dance classes in Tampa at Salsa Caliente Tampa so that they can storm the dance floor at the reception.

 It’s their first time at the dance social, however, and they love it.

 “It’s nice.
 You get a free dance lesson and you get to have fun,” Rodriguez says.

 “No one will spill a drink on you,” adds Wilson.
 Then, after a few minutes and fully rested, she stands up, nudges Rodriguez and motions to the floor.

 The Noches de Salsa Caliente dance socials hosted by the Salsa Caliente Dance Studio are open to the general public and held once a month at the Centro Asturiano building located at 1913 N. Nebraska Avenue (at the corner of Palm and Nebraska Avenues) in Ybor City, Tampa.
-Tickets are usually $12 in advance and $15 at the door.
+All ages are welcome, but patrons must be 21 or older to buy alcohol from the full bar.
 Parking is free.
-All ages are welcome, but patrons must be 21 or older to buy alcohol from the full bar.
 For dates of upcoming socials, more information or to buy tickets, visit www.tampasalsa.com.